-So, if you would have been SNAP-eligible before the strike, DTA will count either the value of your current income or your income before you went on strike to calculate the SNAP benefits for your household, whichever income amount is higher.
+If you would have been SNAP-eligible before the strike, DTA will count either the value of your current income or your income before you went on strike to calculate the SNAP benefits for your household, whichever income amount is higher.
 106 C.M.R §361.240(E)(2).

 - your former boss locked you out or permanently replaced you, or

-- you are not on strike but you cannot work because other workers are on strike or because you are afraid to cross a picket line, or
+- you cannot work because other workers are on strike or because you are afraid to cross a picket line, or

 - even though you are on strike, you were exempt from the SNAP work registration rules on the day before the strike.
 For example, you: